Assoc. Prof Atifur Rahman

-He is a general Cardiologist and Lipidologist, with an interest in imaging.
-He has extensive clinical and research experience in lipid management, and primary prevention of CVD.
-He runs a large public and private Lipid and Primary Prevention Clinic at the Mater Hospital in Brisbane.
+He is a general cardiologist and lipidologist (cholesterol specialist), with an interest in cardiac imaging.
+He has extensive clinical and research experience in lipid management, and primary prevention of cardiovascular disease.
+He runs a large public and private lipid and primary prevention clinic at the Mater Hospital in Brisbane.

-Dr Kostner is a past President of the CSANZ QLD branch, and he is CV Section Editor for the European Journal of Clinical Investigation.
-He has organised many National and International conferences, and is the chair of the World Congress of Clinical Lipidology, which was held in Brisbane in February 2017.
+Dr Kostner is a past President of the Cardiac Society of Australia and New Zealand QLD branch, and he is the cardiovascular section editor for the European Journal of Clinical Investigation.
+He has organised many national and International conferences and is the chair of the World Congress of Clinical Lipidology, which was held in Brisbane in February 2017.

-Dr Kostner has more than 100 publications, and is a Grant Reviewer for NHMRC, and several European grant agencies.
+Dr Kostner has published over 100 journal articles.
+He is a grant reviewer for the National Health and Medical Research Council, as well as several European medical grant agencies.

 Dr Ahmad Nasir